Couples Therapy

 One-on-one sessions with each partner

-An online questionnaire (the Gottman Relationship Checkup) to identify strengths and challenges
+An online questionnaire to identify strengths and challenges

-This gives us a clear picture of your relationship and helps us create a personalized plan for therapy.
+This gives us a clear picture of your relationship and helps us create a personalised plan for therapy.

 Step 2: Learning Tools That Last

-The heart of the Gottman Method is learning how to:
+The heart of couples therapy is learning how to:

 Communicate better (even during tough conversations)